What Is Hirsutism?

 As mentioned hirsutism can have various causes.
-In order to understand, what causes male-pattern hair growth several hormonal blood tests will be performed in order to measure hormonal levels.
+In order to understand what causes male-pattern hair growth, several blood tests will be performed in order to measure hormone levels.
 An ultrasound scan of the abdomen may also be required.
 The aim is to understand what causes the excess testosterone in the the system.
 It is important to understand whether the hirsutism is idiopathic or is caused by another condition.
-Around 95% of cases can be traced back to polycystic ovary syndrome.
-In many of those cases there is also a family history.
+Around 90% of cases can be traced back to polycystic ovary syndrome (PCOS) or are of idiopathic origin.
+In many cases, there is also a family history.

 How is hirsutism treated?

 How Hirsutism is treated depends on its root cause.
-If the excessive hair-growth is caused by polycystic ovarian syndrome, it can be treated with drugs, that reduce the body’s effective testosterone, like the contraceptive pill.
+If the excessive hair-growth is caused by polycystic ovary syndrome (PCOS), it can be treated with drugs that reduce the body’s effective testosterone, like the contraceptive pill.
 Spironolactone or finasteride block the impact of testosterone and are sometimes prescribed as an alternative.
 It can take several months for the treatment to take effect.

 If left untreated, the cosmetic symptoms can lead to psychological problems like depression and anxiety.